 Hip pain during pregnancy is fairly common.
 If you experience hip pain while pregnant, speak to your doctor about your symptoms to receive a diagnosis and treatment options.
 It is usually not a sign that there is a complication with your pregnancy.
 Some common causes behind hip pain during pregnancy are:

-• Posture: Weight gain and carrying more weight around your stomach can cause your normal posture to change.
+- Posture: Carrying more weight around your stomach can cause your normal posture to change.
 Your baby may also prefer to settle on one side of your body, causing more joint pain on that side.

 What advice do you have for someone whose hip pain is preventing them from getting a good night’s sleep?